-The mixing of β -lactam antibiotics with aminoglycosides in vitro can result in substantial inactivation of the aminoglycoside.
-However, amikacin and gentamicin were determined to be compatible with piperacillin/tazobactam in vitro in certain diluents at specific concentrations (see section 4.2 Dosage and Method of Administration).
+The mixing of $\beta$ -lactam antibiotics with aminoglycosides in vitro can result in substantial inactivation of the aminoglycoside.
+However, amikacin and gentamicin were determined to be compatible with piperacillin/tazobactam in vitro in certain diluents at specific concentrations (see section 4.2).